Here are the top kitchen sinks that boast great style, functionality and durability.

-You may be surprised by the impact the right kitchen sink can have on the look and functionality of one of your home’s most vital rooms.
+You may be surprised by the impact the right sink can have on the look and functionality of one of your home’s most vital rooms.

 Whether you’re a sucker for science or just want to take design cues from the brainiacs of the world, soapstone is the go-to choice for laboratory sinks and countertops.